dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 - Option 2: This isn't really even a null hypothesis, but rather more of a description of a test procedure.
 This option also makes no attempt to reference to win rate of toy dogs.

 - Option 3: This statement doesn't really make sense in that it is illogical to compare the raw number of toy dogs wins to the number of toy dogs in the population, because the number of toy dogs is always at least the number of toy dogs that win.
-Rejecting this null hypothesis would only reject an extreme case within the subset of what we're trying to prove.

 - Option 4: This statement is in line with the null hypothesis.

 - Option 5: This statement is another potential null hypothesis since the proportion of toy dogs in the population is 0.3.